AWOL (2016 film)

-AWOL is a 2016 romantic drama film written and directed by Deb Shoval and starring Lola Kirke and Breeda Wool.
+AWOL is a 2016 romantic drama film written and directed by Deb Shoval.
+It starred Lola Kirke and Breeda Wool.
 It is based on Shoval's 2010 short film of the same name.
 It is also Shoval's directorial debut.

 Premise

 A young woman, Joey, is in search of direction in her small town.
 A visit to an Army recruiting office appears to provide a path, but when she meets and falls in love with Rayna, that path diverges in ways that neither woman anticipates.